 From time to time, our management or persons acting on our behalf make forward-looking statements to inform existing and potential security holders about our Company.
-Statements and assumptions regarding expectations and projections of specific projects, our future backlog, revenues, income and capital spending, strategic investments, acquisitions or divestitures, return of capital activities, margin improvement initiatives or impacts of the COVID-19 pandemic are examples of forward-looking statements.
+Statements and assumptions regarding expectations and projections of specific projects, our future backlog, revenues, income and capital spending, strategic investments, acquisitions or divestitures, return of capital activities, margin improvement initiatives or impacts of COVID-19 are examples of forward-looking statements.
 Forward-looking statements are generally accompanied by words such as "estimate," "project," "predict," "believe," "expect," "anticipate," "plan," "seek," "goal," "could," "intend," "may," "should" or other words that convey the uncertainty of future events or outcomes.
 In addition, sometimes we will specifically describe a statement as being a forward-looking statement and refer to this cautionary statement.

 Statements in this Report, including those that express a belief, expectation or intention, as well as those that are not statements of historical fact, are forward-looking statements.
-Those forward-looking statements appear in Item 1 - "Business" and Item 3 - "Legal Proceedings" in Part I of this Report, in Item 7 - "Management's Discussion and Analysis of Financial Condition and Results of Operations" and in the notes to our consolidated financial statements in Item 8 of Part II of this Report and elsewhere in this Report.
+Those forward-looking statements appear in Item 1, Item 3, Item 7 and in the notes to our consolidated financial statements in Item 8 of this Report and elsewhere in this Report.

-We have based our forward-looking statements on information currently available to us and our current expectations, estimates and projections about our industries and our Company.
+We have based our forward-looking statements on information currently available to us and our current expectations, estimates and projections about our industries, business environment and our Company.
 We caution that these statements are not guarantees of future performance, and you should not rely unduly on them as they involve risks, uncertainties and assumptions that we cannot predict.
 In addition, we have based many of these forward-looking statements on assumptions about future events that may prove to be inaccurate.
-For example, the extent to which the COVID-19 outbreak will continue to impact our business will depend on future developments that are highly uncertain and cannot be predicted, including new information that may emerge concerning the length and severity of the COVID-19 health crisis, and the actions to contain its impact, in addition to the potential recurrence or subsequent waves or strains of COVID-19 or similar diseases.
-While our management considers these statements and assumptions to be reasonable, they are inherently subject to numerous factors, including potentially the risk factors described in the section labeled Item 1A, "Risk Factors" of this Report, most of which are difficult to predict and many of which are beyond our control.
+For example, the extent to which COVID-19 will continue to impact our business will depend on future developments that are highly uncertain and cannot be predicted, including the length and severity of the COVID-19 health crisis, the potential recurrence of COVID-19, subsequent waves or strains or the development of similar diseases, the actions to contain the impact of such diseases and potential responses to such actions by our suppliers, contractors and employees.
+While our management considers these statements and assumptions to be reasonable, they are inherently subject to numerous factors, including potentially the risk factors described in the section labeled Item 1A of this Report, most of which are difficult to predict and many of which are beyond our control.
 Accordingly, our actual results may differ materially from the future performance that we have expressed or forecast in our forward-looking statements.

-We have discussed many of these factors in more detail elsewhere in this Report, including under the heading "COVID-19 Assessment" in Item 7 - "Management's Discussion and Analysis of Financial Condition and Results of Operations" of Part II of this Report.
+We have discussed many of these factors in more detail elsewhere in this Report, including under the heading "COVID-19 Assessment" in Item 7 of this Report.
 These factors are not necessarily all the factors that could affect us.
 Unpredictable or unanticipated factors we have not discussed in this Report could also have material adverse effects on actual results of matters that are the subject of our forward-looking statements.
-We do not intend to update or review any forward-looking statement or our description of important factors, whether as a result of new information, future events or otherwise, except as required by applicable laws.
+We do not intend to update or review any forwardlooking statement or our description of important factors, whether as a result of new information, future events or otherwise, except as required by applicable laws.